Six things you need to know before climbing Mount Kinabalu

 Nº 1 - IT CAN GET REALLY COLD

-Despite how warm it is in Kota Kinabalu, bring a jacket and plenty of layers.
+Despite how warm it is in Kota Kinabalu, you should bring plenty of layers.
 If you are climbing the 2D/1N package as we were, you should also bring a head torch as you will be climbing to the summit in the dark.
 Finally, you never know when it might rain so always bring a waterproof, even if it is a small thing.
 If you need to buy any items, there are plenty of shops in Kota Kinabalu.

 We didn’t have much of an appetite during the climb, perhaps because of the adrenalin or altitude sickness (see below), so we failed to eat enough.
 Fast forward one day and we were projectile vomiting, had awful diarrhoea, all because we had exhaustion for not eating enough.
 It’s not fun, trust me.